sequana/sequana_pipetools/README.rst

     browse build/html/index.html

-:question: What is sequana_pipetools ?
+❓ What is sequana_pipetools ?
 ======================================

 **sequana_pipetools** is a collection of tools designed to facilitate the management of `Sequana <https://sequana.readthedocs.io>`_ pipelines, which includes next-generation sequencing (NGS) pipelines like RNA-seq, variant calling, ChIP-seq, and others.